 Hence, you must draft and deploy a detailed cyber incident response plan for all these reasons.

-Organizations must develop a responsive set of capabilities as part of their incident response plan to respond to cyber incidents.
-SANS published its Incident Handler’s Handbook a few years ago.
-It remains the standard for IR plans and includes a six-step framework to build your company plan.
+A few years ago, SANS published its Incident Handler’s Handbook.
+It remains the standard for IR plans and includes a six-step framework for building a company plan.

 Below is an insight into the steps to create a cyber incident response plan: